 On my trip to Argentina, I made my way from Buenos Aires to Ushuaia in a zigzag pattern across Argentina and Chile.

 Crossing the border a total of 6 times (on foot, by bus, via hitchhiking, and one plane ride).
 Crossing into Chile, the Chilean border patrol checked my bags for contraband every single time.

 Good to know: Contraband in this case is any type of plant- or animal-based item.
 Failure to declare can result in fines running into the hundreds of dollars.
-Read the official government list of products that need to be declared before entering the country.
 This declaration form needs to be filled out upon arrival.

 10. Argentina hosts some of the most incredible National Parks and landscapes in the world.